lxie-0709/TeloComp/README.md

 </div>

 # Install
-TeloComp is an executable file written in `Python(3.11.6)` that users can run directly, but before using TeloComp, you need to install all the dependencies of the software.
+TeloComp is an executable program written in **Python (3.11.6)** that can be run directly by the user, but all dependencies of the program need to be installed before using TeloComp.
 ## Dependencies
 Please note that you must install the following versions of dependent software or higher before running: